Individual Resource Games and Resource Redistributions: Introduction

-In this paper, we study games of resources that are aimed at representing the strategic interactions between rational agents~\cite{Osborne1994} where some combinations of resources replace the abstract notions of action and preferences.
+\paragraph{Logic: exploiting resource-sensitive logics.} In this paper, we study games of resources that are aimed at representing the strategic interactions between rational agents where some combinations of resources replace the abstract notions of action and preferences.
 In these games, players are endowed with some resources and have preferences upon some resources to be available after the game is played.
 Players' actions also consist in making available some of the resources they are endowed with.

 We propose a class of games of resources that exploits the formalisms and reasoning methods coming from the literature in knowledge representation and computational logics, namely resource-sensitive logics: e.g., Linear Logic, Separation Logic, BI Logic~\cite{girard1987,Reynolds:2002:SLL:645683.664578,DBLP:journals/bsl/OHearnP99}.
 The languages of these logics allow a fine-grained description of resources, processes, and their harmonious combinations.
 In computer science, they have been quite successful at modeling systems for multi-party access and modification of shared structures, by allocation and deallocation of resources.
-Not based on a trivial na\"ive set theory and a trivial truth, the resources used in this paper will thus be supported with a rich logical language, and elaborate reasoning features.
+The resources used in this paper are not based on a trivial and na\"ive set theory.
+Instead, they are based on rich logical languages, supported by elaborate reasoning features.

 A resource is represented by one formula of a resource-sensitive logic \logica.
 More specifically, we assume here that \logica is some propositional variant of Linear Logic.
-In fact, the technical aspects of the paper can be grasped without a great understanding of Linear Logic.
-Nonetheless, we provide an informal presentation of the resource interpretation of Linear Logic in Section~\ref{sec:resources-ll}.
-In addition, the interested reader can see~\cite{DBLP:conf/kr/PorelloE10, DBLP:conf/ecai/PorelloE10} for an illustration of the modeling power of Linear Logic in social choice theory.
+We provide an informal presentation of the resource interpretation of Linear Logic in Section~\ref{sec:resources-ll} so that the conceptual aspects of the paper can be grasped without a great understanding of Linear Logic.